Guide to Plitvice lakes, Croatia – 15 things to know about the garden in the land of wolves

 • Una river rafting

-• visiting small village Rastoke near Plitvice lakes – it’s called ”Little Plitvice” for a reason, you can enjoy old wooden houses with mills and waterfalls, have lunch and let your kids play around
+• Visiting the small village Rastoke near Plitvice lakes – it’s called ”Little Plitvice” for a reason, you can enjoy old wooden houses with mills and waterfalls, have lunch and let your kids play around

 • Adrenalin park Plitvice